 Distribution of Funds:

-Funds are allocated by the TWC-VR State Office to each of the TWC-VR regional offices, based on the allocation plan.
+Funds are allocated by the TWC-VR State Office to each of the VR Workforce Areas, based on the allocation plan.
 Budgeted funds are transferred from an unallocated budget to a requisition budget for obligation.

 Funds are obligated for payment through case and multi-customer service authorizations, which, when appropriate, are subsequently paid for by issuing a warrant, or through an interagency transfer voucher.